-The PRIMARY BYPASS pin has a latching OV protection feature.
+The PRIMARY BYPASS pin has latching/auto-restart OV protection feature depending on H code.
 A Zener diode in parallel with the resistor in series with the PRIMARY BYPASS pin capacitor is typically used to detect an overvoltage on the primary bias winding and activate the protection mechanism.
-In the event that the current into the PRIMARY BYPASS pin exceeds ISD, the device will latch-off or disable the power switch switching for a time $t{AR(OFF)'}$ after which time the controller will restart and attempt to return to regulation (see Secondary Fault Response in the Feature Code Addendum).
+In the event that the current into the PRIMARY BYPASS pin exceeds ISD, the device will latch-off or disable the power switch switching for a time $t{AR(OFF)'}$ after which time the controller will restart and attempt to return to regulation (see Secondary Fault Response in the Feature Code Addenda).